-Start by identifying your interest and passions.
+Start by identifying your interests and passions.
 Which of these niches can you see yourself writing lots of content about?
 Which of these niches would add value to the reader?
 Is there a need for information on your niche?

-Starting a lifestyle blog, you want to pick a narrow, focused topic within a fairly broad niche that fulfills a need, yet is one you can write lots of solution driven information about.
+Starting a lifestyle blog, you want to pick a narrow, focused topic within a fairly broad niche that fulfills a need, yet is one you can write lots of solution-driven information about.
 Whatever the niche you choose, writing quality content that people want to read and are searching for is key.

 READERS = PAGE VIEWS = MONEY